pnp/powershell/documentation/Set-PnPRetentionLabel.md

 # Set-PnPRetentionLabel

 ## SYNOPSIS
 Sets a retention label on the specified list or library, or on specified items within a list or library.
-Use ReSet-PnPRetentionLabel to remove the label again.
+Use Reset-PnPRetentionLabel to remove the label again.

 ## SYNTAX